codepress/admin-columns/readme.txt

 = Upcoming releases =

-The next upcoming release will have the option to set default sorting per screen.
+The next major release (1.5) will have the option to set default sorting per screen.

 **Feedback**